How does a decision to spay or neuter connect to canine arthritis?

 When spayed after their 2nd heat, the risk is 26% and there is no further change or increased risk if waiting longer.

-New research on breast cancer and spaying
+New research on mammary cancer and spaying

 However, a recent review of the literature regarding the timing of spay and mammary cancer development found that there were significant statistical flaws in the published studies, and the current available evidence that age of spay influences mammary tumor development is weak.